SilentRhetoric/AlgoDirectory-Subscriber/README.md

 ## How It Works

-The subscriber can be run in one of two modes to read transactions from the chain and react to them.
+The subscriber reads transactions from the chain and reacts to them.
 Currently, it is configured to look for application calls to the AlgoDirectory smart contract, parse the ARC-28 events that are emitted, and make a post on Twitter when a new listing is created in the directory.

-An environment variable controls whether the subscriber runs as a batch process or in a continuous loop.
+An environment variable controls whether the subscriber runs once or in a continuous loop.

-- The batch approach uses the indexer to look back for matching transactions and writes any found to a file `events.json`.
-This is primarily useful for development purposes.
-- The loop approach runs continuously and checks each block, as it is added to the chain, for matching transactions.
-This mode is intended for production so that tweets can be posted in real time as people add listings to the directory.

 ## Development